OfficeDev/teams-toolkit-samples/faq-plus/docs/deploy-qna-maker-services.md

 Remember to click on "OK" after changing a setting.
 To edit the setting later, click on "Edit" to make the text box editable.

-## Step 6: Get required information for the Teams bot app
+## Step 6: Prepare required parameters for Teams Bot app

-1. Go to the resource group created during provision
+1. Go to Azure portal, open the resource group you created during deployment in step 2.4 on this page.

-2. Click the Azure Storage instance in the resource group, then click **Access keys** in left panel.
+2. Click and open the Azure Storage instance in the resource group, then click **Access keys** in left panel.

-3. Click **Show keys** button, then copy the connection string for either key1 or key2.
-Record it somewhere.
+3. Click **Show keys** button, then copy the connection string of either key1 or key2.
+Record the value to your notebook and name it `StorageConnectionString`.

-4. Go back to the resource group and click the Cognitive Service instance.
-The service name is same as the "Base resource name" you inputted during provision.
+4. Go to the resource group again and click to open the Cognitive Service instance.
+The service name is the same as the "Base resource name" you specified during provision.

-5. Click **Keys and Endpoint** in left panel, then click **Show Keys" button.
+5. Click **Keys and Endpoint** in left panel, then click **Show Keys** button.

-6. Copy either KEY 1 or KEY 2, as well as the endpoint.
-Record them somewhere.
+6. Copy the value of either KEY 1 or KEY 2.
+Record it to your notebook and name it `QnAMakerSubscriptionKey`

+7. Copy the value of endpoint URL.
+Record it to your notebook and name it `QnAMakerApiEndpointUrl`.

+8. The last parameter you will use is `QnAMakerHostUrl`.
+It should be "https://[BaseResourceName]-qnamaker.azurewebsites.net".
-7. Figure out the QnA Maker host url, which is `https://[BaseResourceName]-qnamaker.azurewebsites.net`.
-For example, if you chose "contosofaqplus" as the base name, the QnA Maker host url will be at `https://contosofaqplus-qnamaker.azurewebsites.net`
+Remember to replace the BaseResourceName, for example, if you chose "contosofaqplus" as the base name, your url will be "https://contosofaqplus-qnamaker.azurewebsites.net".

-After above steps, you will have following configurations recorded somewhere.
-Now you can go back to [readme](../README.md) and follow the instructions to config and run your app.
+Now you will have following parameters ready on your notebook.
+You can go back to [readme](../README.md) and follow the instructions to config and run your app.
 | Name | Example |
 | ---- | ---- |
 | StorageConnectionString | DefaultEndpointsProtocol=https;AccountName=[AccountName];AccountKey=[Key] |